microsoft/typespec/docs/getting-started/cadl-for-openapi-dev.md

 ---
-title: Cadl For OpenAPI Developer
+title: TypeSpec For OpenAPI Developer
 ---

-# Cadl for the OpenAPI developer
+# TypeSpec for the OpenAPI developer

-This guide is an introduction to Cadl using concepts that will be familiar to developers that either build or use API definitions in OpenAPI v2 or v3.
+This guide is an introduction to TypeSpec using concepts that will be familiar to developers that either build or use API definitions in OpenAPI v2 or v3.

-In many case, this will also describe how the cadl-autorest and openapi3 emitters translate Cadl designs into OpenAPI.
+In many case, this will also describe how the typespec-autorest and openapi3 emitters translate TypeSpec designs into OpenAPI.

 The document is organized around the features of an OpenAPI v2 or v3 definition.
 The idea is that if you know how to describe some API feature in OpenAPI, you can just navigate